Wu0409/HSC_WSSS/README.md

 python test.py
 ```

+**NOTE:**

-For test set evaluation, you need to download test set images and submit the segmentation results (with color mapping) to the official eval server.
+* For test set evaluation, you need to download test set images and submit the segmentation results (with color mapping) to the official eval server.

-Here is the official evaluation result of HSC on the VOC test set: http://host.robots.ox.ac.uk/anonymous/11DHLZ.html
+* Here is the official evaluation result of HSC on the VOC test set: http://host.robots.ox.ac.uk/anonymous/11DHLZ.html

-**NOTE:** we provide the predictions of the *val* set and *test* set [here](https://1drv.ms/f/s!As-yzQ0hGhUXiL08wy7TQlEvndVhww?e=s1yzRk).
+* we provide the predictions of the *val* set and *test* set [here](https://1drv.ms/f/s!As-yzQ0hGhUXiL08wy7TQlEvndVhww?e=s1yzRk).